jesselam00/odin-recipes/README.md

 https://www.theodinproject.com/lessons/foundations-recipes

-This is a basic recipe website built in HTML to build some HTML chops.
-I'll revisit this project and style it up with CSS in the future!
+This is a basic Frankenswitch recipe website built in HTML and CSS to build some basic web-dev chops.
+This is still a work-in-progress!

 https://www.theodinproject.com/about